citp/privacy-policy-historical/e/en/eng/engineersaustralia.org.au.md

   * Internal accounting and administration;
   * Regulatory reporting and compliance;
   * Providing benefits to members through commercial partners; and
-  * Identifying other services that may be of benefit to members.
+  * Identifying other services that may be of benefit to members (subject to members being able to opt-out of receiving any further such communication).

+When a person becomes a member of Engineers Australia, certain personal information must be collected in order to verifty the person’s identity for membership status, verify engineering credentials and ascertain their appropriate membership category, status and interest group.
+The personal information of members is stored electronically and accessible by members with a secure login on a database called myPortal.

+In accordance with By-Law 18.1 and Regulation 8.15 of the Engineers Australia _General Regulations 2013_ , Engineers Australia may provide certain personal information about members to any person who might enquire.
+The personal information which may be provided about members without seeking any additional consent from that member includes the following:

+  1. the fact that a member is a member of Engineers Australia;
+  2. the category, grade and title of membership;
+  3. the name of the college or colleges to which the member belongs;
+  4. whether the member is entitled to use a chartered title and the year in which the member became entitled; and
+  5. if the member was previously entitled to use a chartered title, the years in which they were entitled.

-In the event of a complaint made against a member, we use the personal information provided to investigate the complaint in accordance with the Engineers Australia General Regulations 2013.
+In the event of a complaint made against a member, we use the personal information provided to investigate the complaint in accordance with Division 4, Part 2 of the Engineers Australia General Regulations 2013.

 As a not-for-profit organisation, Engineers Australia will enter into sponsorship and commercial benefit partnership arrangements with third parties from time to time.
-When we enter into a sponsorship agreement, we may use personal information to provide members with information about products, services and promotions offered by our sponsors or benefit partners.
+When we enter into a sponsorship agreement or commercial partnership, we may use personal information to provide members with information about products, services and promotions offered by our sponsors or benefit partners.
+We will never knowingly provide personal information to third parties without consent and will never sell contact details for commercial benefit.

+#### Social Media

+Engineers Australia holds a number of social media accounts on platforms which include Facebook, LinkedIn and Twitter.

+Engineers Australia is bound by the privacy policies of the various social media platforms and does not use those platforms to gather personal information for use in other forms.
+Where the content on any of our social media accounts is deemed to be in breach of our Privacy Policy, we will take prompt action to address the situation with the person directly or by removing the offending material.

 #### Direct Marketing

-Engineers Australia will use personal information for the purposes of direct marketing where we have obtained direct consent to do so.
-We are not permitted to do so unless we have your consent and we are required to comply with specific privacy legislation in some circumstances, including the _Spam Act 2003_ (Cth) and the _Do Not Call Register Act 2006_ (Cth).
+Engineers Australia will use personal information for the purposes of direct marketing where we have obtained express consent to do so.
+We are not permitted to send Direct Marketing communications unless we have your consent and we are required to comply with specific privacy legislation including the  _Spam Act 2003_  (Cth) and the  _Do Not Call Register Act 2006_  (Cth).

-Where consent has been provided to use personal information, that consent will remain current until we are advised otherwise.
-Members can opt out by informing Engineers Australia by email or telephone that they no longer wish to receive any direct marketing.
+Where consent has been provided to use personal information, that consent will remain current until we are advised otherwise.  _Opting out_ of these communications can be facilitated by updating communications preferences in myPortal, or by informing Engineers Australia by email or telephone.

 For the purposes of direct marketing we use Remarketing with Google Analytics to advertise online.
 This means that we collect and store data about traffic on our website to gain information on, for example, the most visited web pages or the most common searches done by members.
 This information is then used to determine what information, services and benefits are likely to be of most interest to members in direct marketing.
 This information is not considered personal information because there are no unique identifiers collected, stored or used in the process.

-####  Disclosure of your personal information
+#### Disclosure of personal information to third parties

-Engineers Australia may disclose personal information and sensitive information as defined by the Privacy Act, held about you to:

-  * A membership committee, board or panel to assess applications and investigate complaints;
-  * Members authorised to vote on candidates elected to office bearing positions and judging committees for awards and honours;
-  * Department of Immigration and Citizenship (DIAC) for migration related issues;
-  * Australian Education International - NOOSR for migration statistical reporting;
-  * Members on the same Committee or group; and
-  * A person or agency when you are nominated for an honour or award.
+Members of Engineers Australia are entitled to receive a copy of the member magazine – C _reate_.
+Members opt-in to receiving the magazine by becoming members of Engineers and, by so doing, give authority for Engineers Australia to provide their name and address to the magazine publisher _Mahlab Media_ for the purpose of distributing the magazine. _Opting out_ of these communications can be facilitated by informing Engineers Australia by email or telephone that they no longer wish to receive this publication.

-When a person applies to become a member of Engineers Australia they will be asked whether they wish to receive the benefit of publications via our wholly owned subsidiary, Engineers Media.
-By requesting publications, members automatically give us the authority to provide names and addresses to Engineers Media for the purpose of mailing the monthly Engineers Australia magazine.
-This may also include the disclosure of names and addresses to our other wholly owned subsidiary, Engineering Education Australia Pty Ltd, for the purpose of mailing training and education course information to members.
+Engineers Australia shares information with our wholly owned subsidiary, Engineering Education Australia Pty Ltd for the purposes of providing integrated products and services, and an improved user experience.
+Where consent has been given, Engineers Australia may also include the disclosure of names and addresses for the purpose of communicating by mail and electronically on training and education course information of relevance to the recipient.
 Members can, at any time, opt out of receiving any additional material.

-With the consent of members, we disclose information to companies that participate in Engineers Australia Member Benefits Programs.
+We disclose high level statistical information to companies that participate in Engineers Australia Member Benefits Programs.
 These partnership companies offer special rates or benefits on commercial services such as credit cards, car hire and insurance.
-The suppliers are reviewed regularly, and a full listing is contained in the member services section of the website.
+The suppliers are reviewed regularly, and a full listing is contained in the member services section of the Engineers Australia website.

 With the consent of members, we disclose name and address details to providers of goods and services deemed by Engineers Australia to be of benefit to members.
 These offerings include products, services, conferences of a technical nature or in a geographical grouping targeting engineering purchasers and practitioners.

-We disclose membership status of Engineers Australia to third parties on request.
-Third parties include employers, statutory authorities, customers or members of the public.
-Third parties could ask for confirmation of membership grade, chartered status, college affiliation or currency of membership.
-This information may be disclosed under our By-Laws and General Regulations and consent of members is automatic upon membership of Engineers Australia.

-Engineers Australia may disclose personal information when we contract out specialised functions and activities.
-These may include printing of renewal invoices, membership cards, and arrears notices, and conference information.
-We may also provide names and addresses to a mailing house to mail information to members.
+Engineers Australia may disclose personal information to third party conference organisers for specific functions and activities.
+Engineers Australia may also provide names and addresses to a third party to print renewal invoices, membership cards, arrears notices, and conference information.
 In these situations, we prohibit the third parties from using personal information about members except for the specific purpose for which we supply it to be used on our behalf.

 Engineers Australia makes certain registers and lists publicly available.
-This includes the National Professional Engineers Register (NPER), the National Engineering Technologists Register (NETR), the National Engineering Associates Register (NEAR) and names of office bearers, Council, National Congress, various committees and panels.
-The disclosure is usually limited to names and post-nominals but may, where appropriate, include contact details.
+This includes the National Engineering Register (NER) and names of office bearers, Board, National Congress, various committees and panels.
+The disclosure is usually limited to names and post-nominals but may, where appropriate and with consent, include contact details.

-Where a complaint is received against a member, disclosure of personal information is restricted to that authorised under the General Regulations 2013 to investigate the complaint.

-####  Consent

-When persons apply to become a member with Engineers Australia they agree to the use of their personal information for the purpose of providing value added member benefits.
-However, members are also referred to the Engineers Australia Privacy Policy and may opt out of the use of their personal information at any time by logging into the member services area of the website, [www.engineersaustralia.org.au](http://www.engineersaustralia.org.au/ "www.engineersaustralia.org.au"), or by contacting members services on (02) 6270 6555.

 #### Accuracy of personal information

-Engineers Australia takes reasonable steps to ensure that all personal information is accurate, complete and up to date.
-We regularly audit our information and request members to update our records whenever possible.
+Engineers Australia undertakes to do all things necessary to ensure that stored personal information is accurate, complete and up to date.
+We regularly audit our data and request members to update records whenever possible.

-####  Access to personal information

-Members have a right to request access to the personal information stored by Engineers Australia and to request that the information be updated or corrected as and when necessary.
-The request for access to personal information will be dealt with in a reasonable time.

 #### Security of personal information

-Engineers Australia protects personal information from misuse and loss.
+Engineers Australia has measures in place to protect personal information from misuse and loss.
 The steps we take to ensure protection include the use of firewalls, encryption, anti-virus software and login and password protection.
-In addition, access is restricted to authorised personnel and training is provided to staff on adherence to the Privacy Act.
-Hardcopy documents are physically secured through the use of restricted access facilities.
+In addition, access is restricted to authorised personnel and training is provided to staff on the Privacy Act.

 Engineers Australia will keep personal information for as long as it is needed to provide members with products and services.
 We will take reasonable steps to destroy or permanently de-identify personal information no longer needed.

 #### Complaints

 If there is a complaint about the way Engineers Australia has collected, stored or used personal information, a complaint should be made to the Privacy Officer of Engineers Australia in the Office of the CEO in Canberra.